ludwig-ai/ludwig-docs/docs/configuration/large_language_model.md

 One of the most important parameters in your control to keep GPU memory usage in check is the choice of the maximum sequence length.

-Ludwig provides 3 primary knobs to control your max sequence length:
+Ludwig provides 3 primary knobs to control max sequence lengths:

-1. Setting max sequence length on the input example, which includes your prompt.
+1. `input_feature.preprocessing.max_sequence_length` on the input example, which includes your prompt.
-2. Setting max sequence length on the output example, which does not include your prompt.
+2. `output_feature.preprocessing.max_sequence_length` on the output example, which does not include your prompt.
-3. Setting global max sequence length, which is the maximum length sequence (merged input and output) fed to the LLM's forward pass during training.
+3. `preprocessing.global_max_sequence_length`, which is the maximum length sequence (merged input and output) fed to the LLM's forward pass during training.

 ![img](images/../../images/max_sequence_lengths.png)

 If you are running into GPU OOM issues, consider profiling your dataset to understand the distribution of sequence lengths.
-For input/output columns with a long tail distribution, for example, it may be worth considering choosing a smaller max sequence length as to truncate a small portion of your data while still training with smaller GPUs.
+For input/output columns with a long tail distribution, it may be worth considering choosing a smaller max sequence length as to truncate a small portion of your data while still training with smaller GPUs.

 # Adapter